 - Add the ricotta, heavy cream, honey, and cacao powder to a high-speed blender or food processor.

-- Blend until completely smooth and creamy, scraping down the sides as needed.
+- Blend until completely smooth and creamy.
+Use a spatula to scrape down the sides as needed.

 - Taste and adjust sweetness or cacao powder to your liking.